faisalmemon/ios-crash-dump-analysis-book/examples/kdp_crash_osx/kdp_graphics_crash_explanation.md

 From the stack backtrace we see that the OpenGL\index{OpenGL} pipeline was flushed.
 This caused `com.apple.AMDRadeonX4000GLDriver` to detect a problem with the commands and trigger a crash.
-We see that the code contributes custom information to the crash report.
+We see that the code contributes custom information to the Crash Report.

 ```
 3   libGPUSupportMercury.dylib    	0xa2aa342d gpusGenerateCrashLog + 160